argoproj/argo-workflows/docs/workflow-templates.md

 argo template create https://raw.githubusercontent.com/argoproj/argo-workflows/master/examples/workflow-template/templates.yaml
 ```

-The submit a workflow using one of those templates:
+Then submit a workflow using one of those templates:

 ```
 argo submit https://raw.githubusercontent.com/argoproj/argo-workflows/master/examples/workflow-template/hello-world.yaml
 ```

 > 2.7 and after

-The submit a `WorkflowTemplate` as a `Workflow`:
+Then submit a `WorkflowTemplate` as a `Workflow`:
 ```sh
 argo submit --from workflowtemplate/workflow-template-submittable